tiina-kalliokoski/advanced-analytics-sales-attrition-risk/README.md

 ## Overview

 This project demonstrates what kind of insights we can achieve by combining and enriching data from separate systems like HRIS, CRM and ERP.
-With high-quality data we create an impactful view that easily explains the attrition factors in the Sales Teams.
+With high-quality data we're able to create impactful views that easily explain, for example, the attrition factors in the Sales Teams.

 👉 In the era of AI the same dataset could learn from our own data and bring visibility to future scenarios and hidden signals of potential resignations.